-The Nominating and Corporate Governance Committee nominated the Class II Directors, Mr. Carrara and Ms. John, to be re-elected to serve until the 2024 Annual Meeting of stockholders or until their successors are duly elected and qualified.
-Mr. Carrara was referred to us by a current member of our Board of Directors and was appointed to the Board of Directors in July 2019.
-Ms. John has served on our Board of Directors since 2013.
+The Nominating and Corporate Governance Committee nominated the Class III Directors, Messrs.
+Dixon and Leavitt, to be re-elected to serve until the 2025 Annual Meeting of stockholders or until their successors are duly elected and qualified.
+Messrs.
+Dixon and Leavitt have served on our Board of Directors since 2018.